SECURITY DEMONSTRATION

 Session Hijacking

-Impact: Full account takeover from anywhere
+Impact: Full account takeover from anywhere in the world

 XSS Vulnerable